EMarquer/data_science/lab_1/README.md

 This project was done for the UE803: Data Science of the NLP Master Program of Nancy.
 It corresponds to the first of three lab sessions of the evaluation of the UE.

-The Lab session is split in three exercises around the extraction of information from the [Gutenberg project](http://www.gutenberg.org/) and the [DBpedia](https://wiki.bdpedia.org/) database.
+The lab session is split in three exercises around the extraction of information from the [Gutenberg project](http://www.gutenberg.org/) and the [DBpedia](https://wiki.bdpedia.org/) database.

 The code of each exercise is stored in a different file (see [Files](#files)).